sandy366/LearnAI-KnowledgeMiningBootcamp/resources/instructor-notes/README.md

 While the introduction has a pdf version, this one won't have one.
 The idea is to keep on editing this presentation for each delivery.

+## Azure Functions Code

+Important to comment:

+1. language: eng (Content Moderator) x en (Azure Search)
+1. 1024 limit
+1. host x region.
+Without and with https
+1. Complex types explanation: why we are transforming in boolean
+1. You can use [this](https://github.com/Rodrigossz/AzureCognitiveSkill) Azure Functions solution to demo the complex type that is returned
+1. Explanation: we are only using PII

 ## Final Case - Finished Solution

 Expected: